 FREE to Members

 Paul Lief Rosengren is the coauthor of In the Time of Covid: One Hospital’s Struggles and Triumphs.
-He worked for more than three decades in corporate communications at NBC, PSE&G, BD and in state government.
-He has a Master’s in Public Policy from The Kennedy School of Government, Harvard; and an undergraduate degree in political science from Dickinson College.
+He worked for more than three decades in communications at NBC, PSE&G, and in state government.
+Rosengren has a Master’s in Public Policy from The Kennedy School of Government, Harvard; and an undergraduate degree in political science from Dickinson College.